Made with Framer, Rive, and a lot of Jolly Ranchers

 Source: World Bank Menstrual Health and Hygiene

-Primary Research
+Primary Resarch

 of responders stated that they have been in a situation where they urgently need a menstrual product